AuthorHouse

 Hardcover publishing Not available

-Royalties: You choose your royalties.
-These range between 5-20% on external sales and between 5-50% on direct sales.
+Back when the information was actually listed, it used to be that you chose your royalties.
+These used to range between 5-20% on external sales and between 5-50% on direct sales.

 Author's discount: Unknown

-Basic retail price: Varies based on your choices when it comes to royalty payments (between $14.95 and $21.95 for an average length book)
+Basic retail price: Unknown.
+Used to vary based on your choices in terms of royalty payments (between $14.95 and $21.95 for an average length book)

 Layout: They will format your book for you (?).